Atraya21/axway-open-docs/content/en/docs/central/mesh_management/observability.md

         basePath: "/mylist"
 ```

-Once configured, please use the following command to populate the resources in API Central:
+Once configured, please use the following command to populate the resources in Amplify Central:

  ```bash
 amplify central apply -f <fileName>.yaml
  ```

 The set up is complete for observability in the mesh.
-In order to verify view transactions in API Observer, generate some traffic for the service:
+In order to view transactions in API Observer, generate some traffic for the service:

 ```bash
 curl -v http://demo.sandbox.axwaytest.net:8080/mylist/list